dd32/revision-control/readme.txt

 Revision Control is a plugin for WordPress which gives the user more control over the Revision functionality.

+PLEASE NOTE: Support for this plugin is no longer offered / active.

 The plugin allows the user to set a site-global setting (Settings -> Revisions) for pages/posts to enable/disable/limit the number of revisions which are saved for the page/post.
 The user may change this setting on a per-page/post basis from the Revisions Meta box.

 The plugin also allows the deletion of specific revisions via the Revisions post metabox.

 == Ugrade Notice ==

+= 2.3.1 =
+ PHP compatability changes, no other changes.

 = 2.3 =
  WordPress.org accidentally released version 2.2 (A in-development re-work of Revision Control for WordPress 3.6+), This reverts the plugin back to the previous code, Sorry everyone :(